Prepare an existing Kubernetes cluster

-Your existing Kubernetes (K8s) cluster is the foundation from which to take advantage of Mission Control features.
-If you don’t bring your own K8s cluster, then you must create one on bare-metal/VM.
+You can use your existing Kubernetes cluster as the foundation to take advantage of Mission Control features.
+If you don’t bring your own Kubernetes cluster, you must create one on bare-metal/VM.

 Provision a Kubernetes cluster

-Depending on your environment it is possible to provision a Kubernetes cluster either through a cloud console or through internal processes and APIs.
+Depending on your environment, you can provision a Kubernetes cluster either through a cloud console or through internal processes and APIs.
 Here is a list of many common Kubernetes services available:

 Node groups